Notify me

 Cartier‘s intertwined “C” logo dates back to the early 20th century and represents the brand’s historical heritage of luxury and elegance.
 The logo mirrors Cartier’s legacy of crafting exquisite jewellery and timepieces for royalty and aristocracy, symbolizing its historical prestige.

 Cartier’s logo has seen subtle refinements while retaining its essence.
 Initially, the logo showcased the brand’s name in a classic serif font.
 Over time, it transformed into the intertwined “C” emblem, symbolizing elegance, luxury, and timeless sophistication.
 The evolution of Cartier’s logo mirrors its journey from a renowned jeweller to an iconic luxury watchmaker.
-More than one of their watches is included in our blog post on creative watch design
+More than one of their watches is included in my article on creative watch design

 Breitling: